-The following is just one of several blog posts relevant to High Efficiency Milling.
+The following is just one of several blog posts relevant to High Efficiency Milling and High Speed Machining.
 To achieve a full understanding of this popular machining method, view any of the additional HEM posts below!

 Advancements in the metalworking industry have led to new, innovative ways of increasing productivity.
 One of the most popular ways of doing so (creating many new buzzwords in the process) has been the discovery of new, high-productivity toolpaths.
 Terms like trochoidal milling, high speed machining, adaptive milling, feed milling, and High Efficiency Milling are a handful of the names given to these cutting-edge techniques.